National Small-bore Rifle Association: Pershing Trophy International Team Match

+The Field Marshal Lord Roberts Trophy Match

+The Roberts Trophy is contested in the United Kingdom against a visiting American team once every eight years, on a four-year offset from the opposing Pershing match in the US.
+The trophy was first contested in 1969.
+As of the 2025 match, Britain has won 3 of the 8 encounters.

-Bisley Rifle Meeting
+Bisley rifle meeting

 The first meeting was held in 1922 and has been held annually with the exception of the war years and 2020-21 when it was cancelled due to COVID-19.

 The meeting is normally held at the National Shooting Centre for a week starting on the third Saturday before August Bank Holiday Monday.
 Most competitions are shot on about 200 firing points sited on the 200-yard firing point of Century Range.
 Shooting is predominantly at 50metres and 100yards, with the exception of the Queen Alexandra Cup which includes a 25yard component.
 Three-Position events and the Double English match are fired at the Lord Roberts Centre on electronic targets broadly under ISSF Rules.
 The entry for the meeting is about 900 competitors.

 In 2022, the NSRA celebrated the "Bisley 100" Centenary edition of the meeting.
-The opening shot was performed by Michael More-Molyneux DL, Lord Lieutenant of Surrey on behalf of the Queen, patron of the Association.
+The opening shot was performed by Michael More-Molyneux DL, Lord Lieutenant of Surrey on behalf of the Queen, then-patron of the association.
 A number of additional "1922" events were added to the programme, including rapid-fire and timed shoots, derived from original 1922 targets (with scoring rings shrunk to account for improved modern rifles and ammunition).
 The "Earl Roberts" British Prone Championship was won by Lina Jones following a tie-shoot, the second time she has won the title.